jinpark-pro/swift_data_collections/README.md

       ```

   - This code will get the `defaultContentConfiguration` for the cell and update it for the current state (you'll learn more about `UICellConfigurationState` later).
 It then updates the content from the cell's `itemName` and `price` and makes sure that the `text` and `secondaryText` will be displayed side by side.
 Finally, it checks for an image and sets a default image if there is not one; otherwise, it sets the image from the cell's `image` property.
 Then it updates the cell's `contentConfiguration`, resulting in the cell being updated on the display.
   - To use this new cell, you'll want to open the `Main` storyboard, locate the prototype cell for the `MenuTableViewController`, and change its class from `UITableViewCell` to `MenuItemCell`.
-Then, in `MenuTableViewController`, replace the existing `configure(_:forIndexPath:)` with the following:
+Then, in `MenuTableViewController`, replace the existing `configure(_:forItemAt:)` with the following:

     - ```swift
         func configure(_ cell: UITableViewCell, forItemAt indexPath: IndexPath) {